yycliang/pset-5/README.md

 ### Submission Guidelines for Part 2

 Please include your answer to all problems, including formulas, proofs, and the figures generated in each problem, excluding code.
-You are required to submit the (single) PDF and all (four) notebooks with your code and running outputs.
+You are required to submit the (single) PDF titled `part2.pdf` and all (four) notebooks with your code and running outputs.
 Do not include code in the PDF file.

 Specifically, the PDF should contain:
 - Problem 1